rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 server must wait for the server to acknowledge that it is now waiting for the content of a literal.
 Using the non-synchronizing form, the literal's content may be transmitted immediately.
 This reduces wait time and round trips between client and server.
-LITERAL+ and LITERAL- are widely implemented in clients and servers.
 LITERAL- support is a strict subset of LITERAL+ support.

 LITERAL+ is required by IMAP4rev2.